BigDataBiology/SemiBin/docs/index.md

 * `-r/--reference-db`: GTDB reference file.(Default: $HOME/.cache/S3N2Bin/mmseqs2-GTDB/GTDB) If not set `--reference-db` and can not find GTDB in the default path, we will download GTDB to the default path.
 * `-p/--processes/-t/--threads`: Number of CPUs used(0: use whole).
 * `--minfasta-kbs`: minimum bin size in kilo-basepairs (Default: 200).
+* `--no-recluster` : Not recluster bins(which will make binning faster and very little decrease).
 * `--epoches`: Number of epoches used in the training process(Default: 20).
 * `--batch-size`: Batch size used in the training process(Default: 2048).
 * `--max-node`: Percentage of contigs that considered to be binned(Default: 1).